 There is another way – one which is tailored specifically for recruitment companies.

-Simplicity ensure recruiters succeed in their growth plans by delivering solutions that combine 100% funding, outsourced payroll and credit control, debt protection and a fully comprehensive online system for temp/ contractor agencies, together with 100% finance and a unique 12 month rebate scheme for businesses focussing in the permanent market.
+Simplicity ensure recruiters succeed in their growth plans by delivering solutions that combine 100% funding, outsourced payroll and credit control, debt protection and a fully comprehensive online system for temp/ contractor agencies.
 Simplicity’s customers have access to even more specialist solutions designed to make sure they succeed when they come on board, unlike anything else in the market.
 Simplicity, perhaps unsurprisingly, is regarded as one of the most innovative recruitment finance specialists in the UK.

 Ultimately, recruiters want their businesses to thrive rather than simply survive.
 And if the traditional means of funding (i.e. the banks and large finance houses) are becoming increasingly out of reach and out of touch, they should opt to partner with a finance provider who will understand them.